Mueljr/AWS_Demos_ZtoH_2024/Deploy Three-Tier Application on AWS EKS/helm/README.md

 1. Create Namespace

    $ kubectl create ns <namespace>

-2. Install Helm
+2. Switch to "helm" directory and Install helm

    $ helm install <helmreleasename> --namespace <namespace> .

 3. Verify Pods are running

    kubectl get pods -n <namespace>

 4. Apply ingress.yml configuration

    kubectl apply -f ingress.yaml

 5. Finally wait for the load balancer to be on active state on the UI, and launch Ingress controller's DNS on browser to access Stan Robot Shop's application.